When is harder, stronger, faster too much?

 If you’ve committed to an exercise routine or resolution, it’s tempting to want results fast.
 Extreme workouts that promise remarkable results feed into this desire.
 Keep in mind, however, that your commitment should be for a lifetime and not only to reach a temporary goal.
 Doing too much too soon, especially if you don’t have a fitness foundation to build on, is a sure way to hurt yourself.

-"Among the most common exercise-related problems are overuse injuries such as tendonitis, which affects beginners and veteran exercisers alike," said Dr. Shaikh.
+"Among the most common exercise-related problems are overuse injuries such as tendonitis, which affects beginners and veteran exercisers alike," notes Dr. Shaikh.
 "Tendonitis happens when a cord-like band of tissue that connects muscles to bones become inflamed, injured or suffer microscopic tears."

 This usually happens when you repeat the same motion over and over again, such as when you run, or when you increase the load on a muscle through weightlifting too much too soon.